-Elvik (2014) gave the estimates of a Negative binomial individual regression model of the number of fatalities on the logarithm of GDP and of the unemployment rates for 12 European countries with some interventions.
+Elvik (2014) gave the estimates of a Negative binomial individual regression model of the number of fatalities on the logarithm of GDP and of the unemployment rates for 12 European countries with some interventions, shown in Table 9.
+As the unemployment rate is rather I(2) than I(1), this explanatory variable can be cointegrated with the number of fatalities to an order 1 and justify the hypothesis of the regression.
 Four countries have a positive significant elasticity to GDP: BE, NL, SE, UK, while three have a nearly significant elasticity: AT, DE, NO. Two countries have a negative significant elasticity: CH, DK.
 For the remaining countries (FI, FR, IE), the elasticity is not significantly different from zero.

-The results of both models are converging for six countries BE, DE, NL, NO, SE and UK and diverging for two countries: AT and DK.
+The results of both types of models are converging for three countries (NL, NO, SE) and diverging for two countries (AT and DK).